Inverness-shire: Transport

-The Highland Main Line connects Inverness by rail to Perth to the south, Kyle of Lochalsh to the west and Thurso/Wick to the north.
+The Highland Main Line connects Inverness by rail to Perth to the south, Kyle of Lochalsh to the west, and Thurso/Wick to the north.
 The West Highland Line connects Fort William to Mallaig.
 The Inverness to Aberdeen main line also serves Nairn within the Highland Council's area.

 The Isle of Skye is connected to the mainland by a bridge from Kyle of Lochalsh in Ross-shire.

 Various bus companies serve the larger towns of the county, such as Stagecoach Group and Scottish Citylink.
 Shiel Buses operate local buses in the Fort William area.
-Stagecoach operate several bus routes on the Isle of Skye.
+Stagecoach operates several bus routes on the Isle of Skye.

-Numerous ferries connect the islands of the Outer Hebrides to each other and also the Inner Hebrides and the Scottish mainland.
+Numerous ferries connect the islands of the Outer Hebrides, the Inner Hebrides, and the Scottish Mainland.

-There are three airports in the county: Inverness, Benbecula and Barra.
+There are three airports in the county: Inverness, Benbecula, and Barra.
 All three operate flights within Scotland, with Inverness also providing flights to other cities in the UK as well as some destinations in Europe.
 Barra Airport is famous within aviation circles as it is the only airport in the world where scheduled flights use a beach as the runway.